tensorpack/dataflow/README.md

 Its main features are:

 1. **Highly-optimized for speed**.
-	 Parallization in Python is hard and most libraries do it wrong.
+	 Parallelization in Python is hard and most libraries do it wrong.
 	 DataFlow implements highly-optimized
 	 parallel building blocks which gives you an easy interface to parallelize your workload.